Ghrf6/M122-Backup/README.md

 y/e/d> y
 ```

-### Then you should see your current remotes and the option on what to do next the setup is now finished and you can quit with typing ‘q’
+### Then you should see your current remotes and the option on what to do next.
+The setup is now finished, and you can quit by typing ‘q’.

 ```bash
 Current remotes: